-Donald Trump Jr.'s ‘Hannity' Interview Spent So Much Time On Hillary Clinton
+Donald Trump Jr’s ‘Hannity’ Interview Was All About Hillary Clinton

 Donald Trump Jr's interview with Sean Hannity on Tuesday night, in which he attempted valiantly to do damage control for reports that he had met with a Russian lawyer who offered him Kremlin-obtained dirt on 2016 presidential opponent Hillary Clinton, was a nice, easy stroll through the park for the pair.